-Many essential oils derive their characteristic fragrance and therapeutic properties from compounds present only in a very low concentration, which nonetheless have distinctive fragrance impact.
+Many essential oils derive their characteristic fragrance and therapeutic properties from compounds present only in a very low concentration, which nonetheless has distinctive fragrance impact.
 Their intensity makes these compounds especially interesting for healing as well as perfumery.
 Trace components of Rose, Jasmine and many others are discussed.
 Particularly striking examples are included in the olfactory toolbox in their pure state.

 Unlike most laboratory chemicals essential oil components are synthesized in the plant with specific symmetry constraints.
-Chirality and enantiomeric purity, the latter a significant tool to ascertain authenticity of essential oils, are discussed.
+Chirality and enantiomeric purity, the latter a significant tool to ascertain the authenticity of essential oils, are discussed.

 7 Historical Development

 The French approach to aromatherapy relies heavily on ascribing certain properties to specific components of a given oil (‘functional group’ concept).
-This approach is older as one expects and its development as well as its obvious limits in the wake of new biological discoveries are discussed.
+This approach is older as one expects and its development, as well as its obvious limits in the wake of new biological discoveries, are discussed.